Computing Quartet Distance is Equivalent to Counting 4-Cycles: Introduction

 \begin{proposition} There exists no algorithm that can compute the quartet distance between trees on $n$ leaves in $\Oh(n^{4/3-\eps})$ time unless Conjecture~\ref{conj:no_m4/3-eps} is false. \end{proposition}

 In the other direction, the reduction from computing the quartet distance to multiple instances of counting 4-cycles in a simple graph allows us to significantly improve on the best known complexity of the former problem by plugging in the state-of-the-art algorithms for the latter problem.
-Recall that 4-cycles in a simple graph on $n$ nodes with $m$ edges can be counted in either $\Oh(n^{2.38})$~\cite{AlonYZ97} or $\Oh(m^{1.48})$ time~\cite{WilliamsWWY15}.
+Recall that 4-cycles in a simple graph on $n$ nodes with $m$ edges can be counted in either $\Oh(n^{2.38})$~\cite{AlonYZ97} or $\Oh(m^{1.48})$ time~\cite{WilliamsWWY15} (the $\Oh(m^{4/3})$ algorithm based on capped $k$-walks \cite{DahlgaardKS17} cannot be applied here, as it merely detects, but does not count the cycles).
 Using the latter algorithm we obtain that the quartet distance between two trees on $n$ leaves can be computed in $\Oh(n^{1.48})$ time, which is a substantial improvement on the previously known quadratic time bound.
-Furthermore, for trees with all internal nodes having degrees bounded by $d$ the running time of the obtained algorithm is $\Ohtilda(nd^{0.96})$, and if we carefully analyse parameters of the graphs generated by the reduction and switch to the former algorithm for counting 4-cycles in some of them, the complexity further decreases to $\Ohtilda(nd^{0.77})$.
+Furthermore, for trees with all internal nodes having degrees bounded by $d$ the running time of the obtained algorithm is $\Ohtilda(nd^{0.96})$, and if we carefully analyse parameters of the graphs generated by the reduction and switch to the $\Oh(n^{2.38})$ algorithm for counting 4-cycles in some of them, the complexity further decreases to $\Ohtilda(nd^{0.77})$.

 \begin{theorem} There exists an algorithm for computing the quartet distance between two trees on $n$ leaves and all internal nodes having degrees bounded by $d$ in $\Ohtilda(\min\{n^{1.48},nd^{0.77}\})$ time. \end{theorem}